heavyind/array-utils/README.md

 # Heavy Industries array utilities

-*All the shit that's missing from JavaScript standard library.*
+A deliberately small library including some useful things missing from JavaScript.